rollthecloudinc/quell/README.md

 # Architecture

-## Micros and Extensions
+## Extensions

-In druid individual apps are small micro-frontend but share libraries and extensions.
-Extensions are independent Angular micro-fronends with exposed modules pulled into the main app that extend capabilities via plugins.
-Plugins which are added via an extension become immediately available in the main app known as the shell.
+In druid individual apps are micro-frontends but share libraries and extensions.
+Extensions are another category of micro-fronends without components.
+Instead extensions expose moduiles that are pulled into the main app extending its capabilities via plugins.
+This methodology allows the main app to be extended without touching the main app code.
+Furthermore, it enables the next level of reusability to not only packages but complete feature driven extensions that can be loaded at runtime into an app when needed.

 ```mermaid
 flowchart LR